Notarized by Alexandra

 It is required that you understand the language in which your document is written.
 If you don’t, it must be translated into a language you do understand before your appointment.

-Please bring a valid, government issued photo ID, along with the document(s) you’d like notarized.
-Your documents should be filled out before the appointment, but please wait to sign them until we’re together.
+Please bring a valid, government-issued photo ID, along with the document(s) you’d like notarized.
+Your documents should be completed before the appointment, except for any signatures or initials, which we'll complete together.

 If you need witnesses and are bringing your own, they’ll also need to show valid ID.